isamert/scli/README.md

 To see the available colors rendered in your terminal, run [palette_test.py](https://github.com/urwid/urwid/blob/master/examples/palette_test.py) from urwid's examples.
 The single quotes in `--color='...'` above are just shell-escaping, and not needed in `sclirc`.

+## Security
+This is an independent project not audited or endorsed by the [Signal foundation](https://signal.org/).
+That is also true of [signal-cli](https://github.com/AsamK/signal-cli) that scli uses as a backend.

+### Data storage
+Scli saves its history (when enabled, with `--save-history`) in plain text.
+Likewise, signal-cli stores its data (received attachments, contacts info, encryption keys) unencrypted.
+To secure this data at rest, it is recommended to use full-disk encryption or dedicated tools like [fscrypt](https://github.com/google/fscrypt).

+To protect the data from potentially malicious programs running in user-space, one can run scli and signal-cli under a separate user.

+For more detailed discussions, see: [[1]](https://github.com/AsamK/signal-cli/discussions/884), [[2]](https://github.com/isamert/scli/pull/169).

 ## Similar projects
 See [TUI clients](https://github.com/AsamK/signal-cli/wiki#user-content-terminal--tui-clients) on signal-cli wiki.